giantswarm/nomi/README.md

 Dependencies:

-- fleet, docker, rkt and systemd running on the host machine.
+- fleet and systemd running on the host machine.
+- In case you want to run Docker or rkt containers, the respective tool needs to be running on the host machines, too.
 - Optional: To generate gnu plots, support for gnuplot is required on the host machine.
 Alternatively, you can run Fleemmer as a Docker container, which comes with gnuplot installed, as shown below.

 ## Getting Fleemmer